Switching your current account - made simple

 Your guide to switching current accounts

-Your new account will be up and running within 10 working days once your application has been approved.
+Your new account will be up and running within 10 working days of the Switching Start Date.

 Starting Your Switch

-All you have to do is sign an Account Switching Form (pdf, 710KB) (you're not seeing double, we do need you to fill out two of these!) and we will send it to your old bank.
+For Personal Accounts: All you have to do is sign an Account Switching Form (pdf, 161KB) (you're not seeing double, we do need you to fill out two of these!) and we will send it to your old bank.

 You will also receive a copy of this list from your old bank.
 Please check this carefully and let us know if any changes are required.